cheak1974/remi-app-template/README.md

 `cd Scripts`

 Activate the virtual Environment with `activate` (Linux) or `activate.bat` (Windows).
+Go back to the project's root folder with:

+`cd ..`
+`cd ..`

 Then install the needed libraries with

-`pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

-Start up the `AppTemplate.py` file in the project root.
+Start up the App with `python AppTemplate.py` file in the project's root.
+The App should startup and open a local browser window with the Apps start page.

 ## Structure of the App Template